NRCan/CanFlood/docs/source/06_tutorials.rst

 .. image:: /_static/tutorials_6_2_3_img_3.jpg

-A set of results files should have been generated (discussed below).
+A set of results files should have been generated in your working directory (discussed below).
 For a complete description of the Risk (L2) module, see :ref:`Section5.2.3 <Section5.2.3>`.

 6.2.4.
 View Results
 ===================